devfile/devfile-web/libs/docs/src/docs/no-version/quickstart-odo.md

 ---
-title: "Hello world example: odo v3"
+title: "Quick start with odo v3"
-description: "Hello world example: odo v3"
+description: "Quick start with odo v3"
 ---

 This guide will run through creating a simple hello world devfile project using `odo` version 3.
 The purpose of this guide is to provide a practical introduction to those just starting out with devfiles.